 The Company has a Code of Conduct which sets the minimum standards of conduct expected of all Directors, officers, executives, employees and contractors of the Company.
-The Code of Conduct is available on the Company's website at https://www.aeeris.com/corporate governance.html.
+The Code of Conduct is available on the Company's website.

 The Board must be made aware of any material breaches to the Code of Conduct.